sripkunda/Cammy/README.md

 ---

-Cammy is a GNU markdown-based productivity tool that syncs directly with google calendar (support for more calendar applications coming soon).
+Cammy is a GNU note-based productivity tool that syncs directly with google calendar (support for more calendar applications coming soon).

 ## Download